 Letter of Credit Vs. Buyer’s Credit is a common confusion for many.
 Letter of credit and buyer’s credit are products offered by banks to facilitate international trade.
 Even though both facilitate international trade, both are completely different products.
-People often confuse between the two because of the similarity in the nature of each product, but our intention for today’s post is to clarify the basic differences between the letter of credit and the buyer’s credit.
+People often confuse between the two because of the similarity in the nature of each product.
+Still, today’s post intends to clarify the basic differences between the letter of credit vs buyers credit.

 Buyer’s credit is a loan facility available to importers from an overseas lender.
 The overseas lender is usually a bank or financial institution from the exporter’s country.
 One of the main advantages of using a buyer’s credit instead of a regular funding facility is that the borrower can choose the funding currency (USD, GBP, EURO, INR, etc.).
 Thus the importer can pay the exporter on time and in the currency of the exporter’s country.

-A letter of credit is a payment instrument which guarantees that the seller i.e. the exporter will receive payment on time and for the correct amount from the buyer i.e. the importer if he fulfills his obligation as agreed upon.
+A letter of credit is a payment instrument that guarantees that the seller, i.e., the exporter, will receive payment on time and for the correct amount from the buyer, i.e., the importer, if he fulfills his obligation as agreed upon.

-From the above definition, we can concur that a letter of credit is a payment mechanism in an international transaction.
+We can concur that a letter of credit is a payment mechanism in an international transaction from the above definition.
 However, a buyer’s credit is a loan or a credit facility to support the importer.

-Buyer’s credit is usually available only for very high-value export transactions.
-The general minimum amount of such transaction may be a few million dollars.
+Buyer’s credit is usually available only for very high-value export transactions—the general minimum amount of such transactions may be a few million dollars.

 On the other hand, a letter of credit is available for the smallest to the biggest export transactions.

-The cost of buyer’s credit involves a rate of interest on the amount borrower plus other processing fees.
+The cost of buyer’s credit involves a rate of interest on the amount borrowed plus other processing fees.

 A letter of credit does not carry a rate of interest as there is no fund borrowing involved.
 Banks only charge nominal fees from the buyer to issue a letter of credit.

-The parties involved in instrumenting a buyer’s credit are – Importer i.e. the buyer, importer’s bank and an overseas bank that is funding the transaction.
+The parties involved in instrumenting a buyer’s credit are – The importer, i.e., the buyer, the importer’s bank, and an overseas bank that is funding the transaction.

-The parties involved in a letter of credit transaction are – Importer i.e. the buyer, importer’s bank, exporter i.e. the seller, and exporter’s bank.
+The parties involved in a letter of credit transaction are – The importer, i.e., the buyer, the importer’s bank, the exporter, i.e., the seller, and the exporter’s bank.